Our free membership, business.com+, takes the pain out of choosing new business services.

 4. Chartered Financial Analyst (CFA)

-The CFA Institute offers the CFA certification, which is geared toward investment and portfolio managers, corporate finance advisors and analysts.
+The CFA Institute offers the Chartered Financial Analyst (CFA) certification, which is geared toward investment and portfolio managers, corporate finance advisors and analysts.

-The CFA Institute charges a one-time program enrollment fee of $350 and a standard registration fee of $1,250 for each exam.
-Early registrants pay $940 per exam.
+The CFA Institute charges a one-time program enrollment fee of $350 and a standard registration fee of $1,290 for each exam.
+Early registrants may receive a discount.

 5. Enrolled Agent (EA)

-Tax professionals may be interested in earning the EA credential.
-Created by the IRS, the EA credential identifies people qualified to represent United States taxpayers in personal and business tax situations, such as collections and appeals.
-Typically, a certified EA has a lot of experience in tax preparation for a wide variety of federal and state tax returns.
-The EA is the highest credential you can achieve through the IRS.
+Tax professionals may be interested in earning the Enrolled Agent (EA) credential.
+Created by the IRS, this designation identifies individuals qualified to represent U.S. taxpayers in personal and business tax matters, such as collections and appeals.
+EAs typically have extensive experience preparing a wide range of federal and state tax returns.
+The EA is the highest credential issued by the IRS.

-Each part of the SEE costs $259, and candidates must pay a $140 fee to apply for enrollment after passing the exam.
+Each part of the SEE costs $267, and candidates must pay a $140 application fee after passing the full exam.

-The National Association of Enrolled Agents (NAEA) offers more information and training resources for becoming an EA.
+The National Association of Enrolled Agents (NAEA) provides additional information and training resources for individuals seeking to become an EA.

 FYIDid you know

-Like financial certifications, marketing certifications can help professionals advance their marketing careers and display specialized knowledge.
+Like financial certifications, marketing certifications can help professionals advance their marketing careers and demonstrate specialized knowledge.

 Other finance and accounting certifications to consider

-• Certified bookkeeper: The certified bookkeeper certification comes from the American Institute of Professional Bookkeepers.
-This certification can help you achieve more high-level bookkeeper positions.
+• Certified bookkeeper: Offered by the American Institute of Professional Bookkeepers, this certification can help professionals qualify for more advanced bookkeeping positions.

-• Institute of Internal Auditors certifications: The Institute of Internal Auditors is well known for its certified internal auditor certification, but it also offers the Certified Financial Services Auditor certification and Certified Government Auditing Professional certification, among a few other credentials.
+• Institute of Internal Auditors (IIA) certifications: The IIA is well known for its Certified Internal Auditor (CIA) credential.
+It also offers certifications such as Certified Financial Services Auditor (CFSA) and Certified Government Auditing Professional (CGAP), among others.

-• AICPA certifications: In addition to providing CPA exam information and resources, the AICPA offers several certifications of its own, including the accredited in business valuation, Certified in Financial Forensics, Certified in Entity and Intangible Valuations, Certified in the Valuation of Financial Instruments and Chartered Global Management Accountant designations.
+• AICPA certifications: In addition to providing CPA exam resources, the AICPA offers several specialty certifications, including Certified in Financial Forensics (CFF), Certified in Entity and Intangible Valuations (CEIV), Certified in the Valuation of Financial Instruments (CVFI), and the Chartered Global Management Accountant (CGMA) designation.

 What are the benefits of being certified?

-Certifications indicate specialized knowledge, which can help clients hire the right accountant for their needs.
-Current financial certifications can also help accomplish the following:
+Certifications demonstrate that an individual has pursued and earned specialized knowledge in accounting and finance, which can help clients hire the right accountant for their specific needs.
+Current and pertinent financial certifications can also help professionals do the following:

-• Increase opportunities for career advancement and increased earnings.
+• Increase opportunities for career advancement and higher earnings

-Certifications also have benefits that extend to the public, the financial industry and employers.
-Certifications can help businesses do the following:
+Certifications also benefit the public, the financial industry and employers.
+For businesses, certifications can help:

 Did You Know?Did you know

-As firms recruit new employees for accounting and financing jobs, certifications immediately demonstrate potential hires’ areas of specialized knowledge.
+As firms recruit new employees for accounting and finance jobs, certifications immediately demonstrate the areas of specialized knowledge of potential hires.

 Financial certification FAQs